Best Way to Lose Weight: The 49/51% Rule

 So, you have a ton of weight to lose (pun intended) and you don’t even know where to start.
 All the weight loss products, goods, and wraps that are out there.
-It gets even more muddled when you do research, because there is so much information in the internet.
+It gets even more muddled when you do research because there is so much information on the internet.

 Well, I know a thing or two about dieting.
 Being fat my whole life gives me some expert knowledge on it.
 I know random things like how many calories are in a red delicious apple or a square of chocolate-even how many squares of chocolate I can eat for my total caloric daily intake.

 Related - How to Find Your Weight Loss Motivation

 I would caution you against this because it never worked.
 Plus, it left me sitting on the toilet praying for my life to be over.
 So there's that...

 I have tried every single diet known to man.
 Atkins, Cabbage Soup Diet, Paleo, Vegetarian, Vegan, Raw Vegan, Military Diet, Grapefruit Diet, Banana Diet - all were effective, too, for a short period of time.

 I always became fat again, though.
 I would lose weight, then, if I ate “normally” I would pack on the pounds.
 Until...

 When I entered a workplace weight loss contest, I knew that I needed to think differently than I had in the past.
 The whole grapefruit diet thing wasn’t sustainable for 6 months, which is how long this contest lasted for.

 No, I needed something that wasn’t a quick fix, and honestly, I wasn’t sure I knew how to do that.
 I could lose 30 pounds on the military diet, but I knew that after a month I would get sick of being hungry and gain it back and then some.